marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: Yeah.
 What is most _personal_ is also most _general_ and universal.
 If you really are involved in something and share that involvement it involves the whole world as you understand it.
 So personal and universal can't be separated.

 DB: [29:36] Wow.
-Didn't [[Emerson, Ralph Waldo]] in his [[Emerson, Ralph Waldo [book] Self-Reliance|essay on self-reliance]] say something like "that whatever is felt by me, is true for everyone."
+Didn't [[Emerson, Ralph Waldo]] in his [[Emerson, Ralph Waldo > Self-Reliance|essay on self-reliance]] say something like "that whatever is felt by me, is true for everyone."
 I think he describes it differently but is that kind of what you was getting at?

 RP: Yeah [[Emerson, Ralph Waldo|Emerson]] was very good.